 |Gemfan Maverick||25A||pending||pending||pending||Custom – 32-bit|

 Once you have determined what motor, props and ESC you are going to put on your mini quad, you can now look at choosing LiPo batteries.
-The decisions you need to make are:
+The decisions you need to make revolve around:

 - Cell count

-C rating = peak current draw / capacity
+Safe peak current draw = C-rating * capacity

-Note that higher C rating batteries tend to be heavier as well.
+Note that higher C rating batteries tend to be slightly heavier as well.

 |Popular LiPo Brand Names|

 There is a new type of battery called HVLi (or sometimes LiHV), which stands for High Voltage Lipo battery.
 These batteries have higher energy density, and allow you to charge up to 4.35V per cell, giving you a higher initial voltage.
 Check out this post for all the pros and cons about LiHV batteries.